raravena80/ferrium/IMPLEMENTATION_STATUS.md

 **Status: 🎉 READY FOR PRODUCTION DEPLOYMENT 🎉**

-**Auto-join functionality makes Ferrite exceptionally easy to deploy and scale in production environments!**
+**Auto-join functionality makes Ferrium exceptionally easy to deploy and scale in production environments!**